Find the Best Camera Drone Selling Right Now

-That said, DJI claims their new M600 hexacopter can deliver reliable broadcast-qualitry HD video from up to 5 km away.
+That said, DJI claims their new M600 hexacopter can deliver reliable broadcast-quality HD video from up to 5 km away.

-With the FAA’s recent approval of the NFL using drones for live video, we expect more drone manufacturers to follow in DJI’s footsteps.
+With the FAA’s recent approval of the NFL using drones for live video, I expect more drone manufacturers to follow in DJI’s footsteps.

 Ready-to-Fly vs. Building Your Own

-For most amateurs and professionals just starting out, a ready-to-fly (RTF) camera drone is by far your best option.
+For most amateurs and professionals just starting, a ready-to-fly (RTF) camera drone is by far your best option.

-RTF camera drones like the ones made by DJI, 3D Robotics and Parrot have worked-out the bugs and inconsistencies among their onboard and ground station systems.
-This integration makes taking high quality shots on every flight as easy and stress-free as possible.
+RTF camera drones like the ones DJI, 3D Robotics, and Parrot sell have worked out the bugs and inconsistencies among their onboard and ground station systems.
+This integration makes taking high-quality shots on every flight easy and stress-free.

-RTF camera drones do sacrifice some flexibility in camera & payload choices, but most amateurs and semi-pro film makers won’t notice.
+RTF camera drones sacrifice flexibility in camera & payload choices, but most amateurs and semi-pro filmmakers won’t notice.